M33-Melissa/cart263-2019/projects/project3/README.md

 __Instructions__</br>
 'WASD' Keys: 'D' to move to the left, 'A' to move to the right, and 'W' to jump</br>
 ARROW Keys: Right and Left to move, Up to jump</br>
-SPACE Key: Slide to infinity and beyond!!!!</br>
+SPACEBAR Key: Slide to infinity and beyond!!!!</br>
 Use the MOUSE to hover and click to interact with menu and background</br>

 ---